geradcoles/touchbistro/README.rst

 pay in/out information (when done directly from the Customer Account admin area) is reported, whereas it is included for Loyalty.
 We would also like to continue building the ``changelog`` module, which is only half-working at the moment.
-Menu items are supported by not menu categories, and much can be done to improve that side of things.
+Menu items are supported but not menu categories, and much can be done to improve that side of things.

 Please submit a pull request for any ideas for code enhancements or fixes to